furfel/furfel.github.io/pub/Rekt-420-MLG-Fast-Jump-Privacy-Policy.markdown

 Additionally, the collected events may include basic device information such as model, CPU, and screen size.

+Advertisers might collect more data based on your interactions with ads or past preferences.
+You can control data collection (see section 4).

-### 2. Purpose of Data Collection
+### 2. Purpose of Data Collection (Analytics)

+Basic data collection is enabled by default but it's not used for any targeting - rather understanding how you interact with the game in order to improve it with updates.
 The data collected helps us understand player experiences and improve gameplay.

-- **Data Sharing**: Your data is not shared with any third parties.
+- **Data Sharing**: Data used for analytics is not shared with third parties.
+However, data collected when personalized advertising is enabled could be shared.
 - **Tools Used**: We use Firebase/Google Analytics to collect events.
 - **Data Retention**: Data is retained for the shortest period possible, which is 60 days.
 After this period, individual event data is deleted.
 Aggregated metrics, such as averages or medians, may be retained beyond this period, but only if there is sufficient data to generate meaningful insights.
 - **Anonymization**: We ensure the data is as anonymous as the tools we use allow.

 **Additionally**, if you consent to personalized advertising (described in section 3), our partners may use your interactions with ads, coarse location, IP, and past interactions to serve you personalized ads.
 You can opt out any time (see section 4).

+**Disabling analytics is possible** using the following:

+- using the same consent form as for personalized ads,
+    - tap "Furfel" logo in the bottom-left corner in the main menu,
+    - select "Tracking consent",
+- choose "Manage options" button,
+- scroll to the bottom of the page,
+- in "Site or app" section there is "Develop and improve services" switch for Legitimate Interest,
+- you can turn it off to disable analytics.

 ### 3. Advertising